glwagner/glwagner.github.io/_pages/about.md

 permalink: /about/
 ---

-I study the Earth's ocean, its physics and motion, and the infinite entanglement of its eddies, turbulence, currents, and waves.
+I research the Earth's ocean, its physics and motion, and its entangled eddies, turbulence, currents, and waves.
 I do a lot of math and write code that runs on supercomputers (and in the distant past I went to [sea]).
 I love to learn and to teach, to think about past and future, and to run, climb, ski, and explore the landscapes of Earth.

-**Long ago**, I grew up in a [suburb outside Boston][wellesley].
+**Long ago**, I grew up in a [Boston suburb][wellesley].
-Sometime later, I studied Aerospace Engineering and worked on on combustion in porous media, space propulsion, and wind energy in Ann Arbor before moving to San Diego to pursue a PhD in 2010.
+Later, I studied Aerospace Engineering and worked on on combustion in porous media, space propulsion, and wind energy in Ann Arbor before moving to San Diego to pursue a PhD in 2010.
 I worked with [Eric Lauga] on locomotion, with [Bill Young] on nonlinear waves,